Sentinel Primary Care – Giving Back

 Doing primary care well requires not only the technical know-how of medicine but a heart for the individual relationship.

-At Sentinel, we understand and recognize that medical care differs from community to community.
-By donating a portion of our care to uninsured patients in our community, we position ourselves to advocate on their behalf and provide top-notch primary care in Raleigh that they need to treat their illnesses and improve their quality of life.
+At Sentinel, we understand that medical care differs from community to community.
+By donating a portion of our care to uninsured patients in our own community and by working with a local church to provide an on-site free clinic for uninsured patients we provide the top-notch primary care that people need to treat their illnesses and improve their quality of life.

 We are a 501(c)(3) nonprofit organization and welcome your financial contributions to support our mission.
-Our donated services are supported by private donations, and we do not receive federal, state or county funding.
+Our donated services are supported by private donations, and we do not accept federal or state funding.

 Who Can Receive Donated Care